Bus Stop Goths at The Warehouse in Holbeck

 Book now

-Bus Stop Goths brings together fantasy and suburban subculture.
-A joyfully chaotic piece coming to The Warehouse in Holbeck this April.
-A production filled with existential questions, Teesside grit and heavily applied eyeliner.
+Bus Stop Goths brings together fantasy and suburban subculture in a joyfully chaotic piece coming to The Warehouse in Holbeck this April – a production filled with existential questions, Teesside grit and heavily applied eyeliner.

-The play follows Sid and Viv, two celestial beings out of public sight in a grimy basement, watching the world and the people that inhabit it exist in their unique ways.
-There are young people, blissfully unaware of the trials and inevitable heartaches and pain that is sure to come their way, forming their own micro-communities.
-They attempt to carve out their identities and claim space in a world that has little to no tolerance for them.
-Goths, emos, outsiders of all shapes and sizes, they don’t know who they are yet they protest it regardless.
-The bus stop Sid and Viv gaze upon everyday becomes a stage, a calming constant and sometimes even their only lifeline.
+The play follows Sid and Viv, two celestial beings hidden away in a grimy basement, observing the world and the people moving through it.
+They notice young people, blissfully unaware of the trials, inevitable heartaches and pain that are sure to come their way, forming their own micro-communities.
+Goths, emos, outsiders of all kinds – they don’t know who they are yet, but resist definition all the same.
+The bus stop Sid and Viv gaze upon everyday becomes a stage, a calming constant and sometimes their only lifeline.

-This is a ‘pay what you decide’ performance.
-Donate after the show.
+This is a pay-what-you-decide performance, with donations invited after the show.

 Where to go near Bus Stop Goths at The Warehouse in Holbeck